 The 2015-16 relegation scrap was fierce, and Sunderland left it late to secure their Premier League status with a 3-0 win over Everton in the second to last round of fixtures.
 Sam Allardyce’s men perhaps benefited from battling against some severely underperforming teams however, including Aston Villa who were already relegated midway through May.
 Bitter rivals Newcastle were also in turmoil after Steve McClaren’s short reign, which was fortunate for Sunderland.
 If Rafael Benitez had been appointed sooner, the Tyneside club may well have been able to pull themselves out of the mire.

 Languishing in the drop zone with Sunderland are Hull and Swansea.
 Out of all of the top flight teams, Hull have the fewest players in their squad.
 They were favourites for relegation at the start of the season but have thus far exceeded expectations by mustering wins against champions Leicester City and Euro League contenders Southampton.
 Sunderland face Hull next at the Stadium of Light in what will be a make-or-break tie for the Black Cats and Moyes.
 A loss for Sunderland there would see the Yorkshire side pull 8 points clear of them.
-The team in red and white are slightly favoured in that fixture, and Bitcoin bet site Sportsbet has them at odds of 23/20 to win.
+The team in red and white are slightly favoured in that fixture.

 Things are likely to get darker before Sunderland see the light.
 After that six-pointer with Hull they then have to face Liverpool and Leicester before another crunch tie against Swansea on the 10th of December.